 A Species Survival Plan (SSP) is a cooperative effort between the U.S. Fish and Wildlife Service (USFWS) and the Association of Zoos and Aquariums (AZA), as well as non-AZA participants (like Wolf Haven).
 An SSP program is designed to oversee the population management of an endangered species in captivity and to enhance their conservation in the wild.
 In the case of the red wolf SSP program, the Service maintains a genetically diverse captive population of approximately 200 wolves living in captivity in 45 institutions across the U.S. The Red wolf SSP is headquartered at Point Defiance Zoo in Tacoma, Washington.

 Wolf Haven’s role as a breeding facility

 Wolf Haven became a cooperator in the Red wolf Species Survival Plan program in 2003.
 We serve as a captive breeding facility (wolves are born and bred in captivity and remain in captivity).
-Wolf Haven produced a litter of red wolf pups in 2005, another one in 2016 and a litter of eight in 2017.
+Wolf Haven produced four litters of red wolf pups – in 2005, 2015, 2016 and a litter of eight in 2017.
 There are currently eighteen red wolves in residence at Wolf Haven.